sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/README.md

 **Note: If the parameters tab is empty (or gateway class is missing), make sure you have installed the commerce manager nuget (see above)**

-In **Markets** tab select market for which this payment will be available.
+In the **Markets** tab select a market for which this payment will be available.

 ### Callback

-The user will be redirected back to the website after fill out the card information in the terminal.
+The user will be redirected back to the website after filling out the card information in the terminal.
 The URL needs to be set on the PaymentGateway before running the checkout workflow (OrderGroupWorkflowManager.CartCheckOutWorkflowName).
 Below an example.

 ```